-The Scottish Business Resilience Centre works with students enrolled on the Ethical Hacking and Digital Forensic courses at Abertay University, training them in ethical hacking while also giving them corporate experience presenting workshops and events to businesses across the UK.
+The Scottish Business Resilience Centre works with students enrolled on the Ethical Hacking course at Abertay University, training them in ethical hacking while also giving them corporate experience presenting workshops and events to businesses across the UK.

 The team of students utilises ethical hacking to identify and mitigate potential vulnerabilities, in a bid to prevent exploitation by malicious hackers.
 Identifying weaknesses in an enterprise infrastructure is an essential component of combating cybercrime.

 With technology advancing and more criminal activities taking place online, we need a growing multiplicity of cyber associated roles to include ethical hackers who are trained to identify and reduce the potential attack surface and reduce cybercrime.